 We believe the trends are correct for the tool, and it's a reasonably good guess at how a typical bitcoin investor would have performed between two dates.
 However, this tool is for informational or research purposes only.
 Do your own due diligence.

 Bitcoin as a Speculative Investment

 The bitcoin return results quoted should in no way be taken as advice on whether to invest in bitcoin or other cryptocurrencies.
 Cryptocurrencies, as an asset class, have demonstrated more volatility than any of the other investments we've featured on this site in calculator format.
-(See, for example, the Litecoin return calculator.)
+(See, for example, the Ethereum return calculator and Litecoin return calculator.)